Honduras–India relations

-Honduras–India relations refers to the international relations that exist between Honduras and India.
+Bilateral relations between Honduras and India have included trade, cultural exchange, and economic and educational projects undertaken together.
 The Ambassador of India in Guatemala City is concurrently accredited to Honduras.
 India also maintains an Honorary Consul General in Tegucigalpa.
-Honduras is accredited to India from its embassy in Kuwait City.
+Honduras has resident embassy in New Delhi since 2025.

 High level visits

 Honduran Defence Minister Aristides Mejia Carranza visited India in April 2008 and held meetings with Exim Bank officials and Indian companies executing projects in Honduras.
 Vice Foreign Minister Eduardo Enrique Garcia Reina visited the country in June 2008 to participate in the second India-SICA Foreign Ministers' meeting in New Delhi.
 During the meeting, Honduras and India signed an MoU, agreeing to hold regular Foreign Office Consultations.
 The first such Consultation was held in Honduras on 27 April 2015.
 Special Secretary (AMS & CPV) in the Ministry of External Affairs R. Swaminathan led the Indian delegation at the Consultation.

 In March 2011, the Honduran Government announced that it would close its embassies in five South American countries and utilize the resources to open trade offices in India, Singapore, China, and Canada.
 Honduran Agriculture Minister Jacobo Regalado visited India in January 2013, and Vice Defence Minister Carlos Robeto Fune attended Aero India 2013 in Bangalore in February.
 Minister of Economic Development Alten Rivera Montes visited India in October 2014 to attend the VI India-LAC Investment Conclave.